-- 1) Collect data on which AANHPI subgroups are the least likely to fill out the Census form on the internet (refusal rates by subgroup) - Collect data on whether refusals vary by age and English-language proficiency; if these data are available, provide information to the public about refusal rates by English-language proficiency and ethnic subgroups - 3) Preserve the stand-alone "Native Hawaiian" checkbox as presented in Census 2000 and 2010 paper versions.
+- 1) Collect data on which AANHPI subgroups are the least likely to fill out the Census form on the internet (refusal rates by subgroup) - Collect data on whether refusals vary by age and English-language proficiency; if these data are available, provide information to the public about refusal rates by English-language proficiency and ethnic subgroups - 3.
+Preserve the stand-alone NH checkbox as presented in Census 2000 and 2010 paper versions.

 A significant proportion of AANHPIs are not English-language proficient and their participation in the testing will be reduced by any design that does not include Asian languages.
-We encourage you to make every effort to include outreach and information related to the September testing in-language and request that you share your plan for outreach and how the Census will collect and record data on
+We encourage you to make every effort to include outreach and information related to the September testing in-language and request that you share your plan for outreach and how the Census will collect and record data on refusals/non-respondents Finally, we ask that you share your plan for recruiting Native Hawaiian/Pacific

 3 Gonzales, Amy L. "Health benefits and barriers to cell phone use in low-income urban US neighborhoods: Indications of technology maintenance."
 Mobile Media & Communication 2.3 (2014): 233-248; Collins, Sarah A., et al. "Digital divide and information needs for improving family support among the poor and underserved."
-Health informatics journal(2014): 1460458214536065; Choi, Namkee G., and Diana M. DiNitto.
-"The digital divide among low-income homebound older adults: Internet use patterns, eHealth literacy, and attitudes toward computer/Internet use."
+Health informatics journal (2014): 1460458214536065; Choi, Namkee G., and Diana M. Di Nitto.
+"The digital divide among low-income homebound older a dults: Internet use patterns, eHealth literacy, and attitudes toward computer/Internet use."
 Journal of medical Internet research 15.5 (2013).